 In the parking lot, HCBM handed me part of SD's costume to carry as she assembled the rest.
 Inside, I held SD's program and more costume bits while she went up to play.
 I whispered "Good job!" when SD came back down to sit with us again.
 I clapped.
 I smiled.
 I made small talk.

 And at no time—not when we arrived, not as we got SD ready, not while we sat there through the entire recital, not when we milled about in the lobby afterward—did either HCBM or SD acknowledge me in any way.
 Neither of them talked to me.
 Neither of them responded any of the times I spoke to them.
-No one asked me "Hey, could you please hold this?" and no one thanked me later.
+No one asked me "Hey, could you please hold this?" before they handed me crap and no one thanked me for holding crap afterwards.

 Nada.
 Not one word.
 Not even eye contact.

 So when the recital ended approximately one hundred years later, I was ready to get the hell outta Dodge.
 I left ahead of everyone else, then heard HCBM yell "Bye Maarit!" from behind me.